wazuh/wazuh-documentation/source/getting-started/use-cases/incident-response.rst

 Default active response actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Out-of-the-box scripts are available on every operating system that runs the Wazuh agents.
-Some of the :doc:`default active response </user-manual/capabilities/active-response/default-active-response-scripts>` scripts include.
+Some of the :doc:`default active response </user-manual/capabilities/active-response/default-active-response-scripts>` scripts include:

 =============== ===========
 Name of script  Description